coderrio/Coderr.Documentation/docs/starting-up/index.md

 Starting up
 ===========

-Here is a description of the steps you will go through when starting up codeRR for the first time.
-You begin by registering and creating an account followed by logging in and making sure you can see and monitor your application in codeRR.
-Registering and creating an account only needs to happen once, so the second time you are using codeRR, you will get straight into the log-in page after signing in.
+Here is a description of the steps you will go through when starting up coderr for the first time.
+You begin by registering and creating an account followed by logging in and making sure you can see and monitor your application in Coderr.
+Registering and creating an account only needs to happen once, so the second time you are using Coderr, you will get straight into the log-in page after signing in.

 Below you will find a series of instructions and screenshots intended as a guide to have if something goes wrong or you need to pause the process and then return later.
 If you experience any problems with the process, please email us at help@coderr.io so we can promptly assist you.
 We might also email you if we notice you have not completed all the steps.

 # 1. Registration

-You can use either an existing external account (choice on the left) when registering or creating a new account specifically for codeRR (choice to the right).
-The next time you are using codeRR, this will be the view that you will have again, so please remember your sign-in details.
+You can use either an existing external account (choice on the left) when registering or creating a new account specifically for Coderr (choice to the right).
+The next time you are using coderr, this will be the view that you will have again, so please remember your sign-in details.

 ![](register-first-page.png)